gnmmarechal/PKHeX_gnmmarechal/README.md

 PKHeX: Gnmmarechal's Edition
 =====

+THIS WILL BE RENDERED OBSOLETE BY THE NEXT PKHEX RELEASE --> My code is crap, and the official PKHeX will have most of these (if not all) features.
+Anyway.
+I'll eventually fork PKHeX properly.

 Pokémon X/Y/OR/AS SAV/PKX Editor based on PKHeX (https://github.com/kwsch/PKHeX)

 Some current PKHeX features might be unavailable.
 This is because I don't update the core PKHeX code to follow the original program.